The-Zhou-Lab/OrchardQuant-3D/README.md

 <sup>*</sup>Correspondence for the source code: 2021101187@njau.edu.cn; Ji.Zhou@NJAU.edu.cn or Ji.Zhou@NIAB.com

 ## Install Python, Anaconda and Libraries
-If you wish to run Pear-Analysis from source code, you will need to set up Python on your operating system.
+If you wish to run OrchardQuant-3D from source code, you will need to set up Python on your operating system.

 1. Install Python releases: